angelopol/space-21/README.md

 ###### Possible transitions

-There are 2 ways a ghost can get out of the fightened state.
-Either the frightened timer runs out, in which case the robot goes back into chase mode, or the ghost gets eaten, in which case it goes into the ... well ... eaten state.
+There are 2 ways a robot can get out of the fightened state.
+Either the frightened timer runs out, in which case the robot goes back into chase mode, or the robot gets eaten, in which case it goes into the ... well ... eaten state.

-The robots can only enter this state when pacman eats a power pellet.
+The robots can only enter this state when Bob eats a power pellet.

 ###### Movement decision

 The way the next tile to move into is decided is by calculating the distance linearly, just like scatter mode and then greedily picking the best one.

-In this state, the target tile is inside the ghost house.
+In this state, the target tile is inside the robot house.

 > Note: Robots can not turn around 180 degrees, so the only available tiles which are taken into account are the ones directly in front, to the right and the one to the left.

 ###### Possible transitions

-The only way out of the eaten state is for the ghost to reach the robot house and get respawned.
-At that point, the ghost goes back to chase mode.
+The only way out of the eaten state is for the robot to reach the robot house and get respawned.
+At that point, the robot goes back to chase mode.

-The only way a robot can get into the eaten state is by coming in contact with pacman while it is in the frightened state.
+The only way a robot can get into the eaten state is by coming in contact with Bob while it is in the frightened state.

 ##### Chase State

-When in chase state, all ghosts will target a specific tile in the maze, based on players position, and chase it.
-Each ghost has a different way of getting that tile, but conceptually, they all do the same thing, which is, they try to get to that spot on the map.
+When in chase state, all robots will target a specific tile in the maze, based on players position, and chase it.
+Each robot has a different way of getting that tile, but conceptually, they all do the same thing, which is, they try to get to that spot on the map.

 ###### Robot-1 Chase Target

-Robot-1 will always chase down pacman directly.
-His target tile is the tile that pacman is currently sitting on.
+Robot-1 will always chase down pacBobman directly.
+His target tile is the tile that Bob is currently sitting on.

 ###### Robot-2 Chase Target